stadium-software/repeater-datagrid/README.md

 1.0 initial

 # Database Setup
+The module can be configured to work with any data source and connector.

 The attached example application uses a database connector and queries.
-However, the module also works with any other data source, such as a REST service for example.

 To run the sample application, you need to:
 1. Create a database in a SQL Server instance called "StadiumLoadTest"
 2. The unzip and run the SQL script in the database folder in this repo (this will create a table called "User") [script file](database/script.zip)